cdepillabout/open-blog-posts/2021-10-20-nix-cross-static.md

 ### Natively-compiled, statically-linked for x86-64 Linux

-The following is how you build a statically-compiled `readelf` binary for an x86-64 Linux.
+The following is how you build a statically-linked `readelf` binary for an x86-64 Linux.
 Note that I'm getting `binutils-unwrapped` from the `pkgsStatic` sub package set.
 All the binaries are statically linked in this sub package
 set: